VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 - The database performance and resource usage doesn't depend on the number of tenants.
 It depends mostly on the total number of active time series in all the tenants.
 A time series is considered active if it received at least a single sample during the last hour or it has been touched by queries during the last hour.

-- VictoriaMetrics doesn't support querying multiple tenants in a single request.

 - The list of registered tenants can be obtained via `http://<vmselect>:8481/admin/tenants` url.
 See [these docs](#url-format).

 - VictoriaMetrics exposes various per-tenant statistics via metrics - see [these docs](https://docs.victoriametrics.com/pertenantstatistic/).